-Figures 7-left and -right show the circumferential-mass averaged spanwise distribution of the total pressure loss and the exit flow angle, respectively.
+Figure 7 (top and bottom) shows the circumferential-massaveraged spanwise distribution of the total pressure loss and the exit flow angle, respectively.
 In general, a good qualitative agreement between EXP and CFD is obtained for both loss and flow angle distribution.
 However, the pattern of the flow angle distribution near the hub region is different from the established knowledge on the secondary flow.
-We observe a tendency of under-turning of the exit flow angle near the hub wall.
-Mustapha et al. [14] obtained similar results for the annular cascade.
-They found experimentally in their annular cascade testing an over-turning tendency near the hub wall in the subsonic exit Mach number.
-However, in the transonic and supersonic exit Mach number region a tendency to under-turn is predominant.
+We observe a tendency of underturning of the exit flow angle near the hub wall.
+Moustapha and Williamson [13] obtained similar results for the annular cascade.
+They found experimentally in their annular cascade testing an overturning tendency near the hub wall in the subsonic exit Mach number.
+However, in the transonic and supersonic exit Mach number regions, a tendency to underturn is predominant.
 Unfortunately, there is no clear explanation of the reason.
-We will discuss this in more detail in section "Flow Mechanism in Ultra-Low Aspect Ratio IGV".
+We will discuss this in more detail in the section on flow mechanism in ultralow-AR IGV.

-Regarding the span-wise exit flow angle distribution in Fig. 7-right, there is a tendency of underestimation of about 1.0 degrees at the mid-span height.
-Therefore, in the optimization used in this paper, the design exit flow angle was set to 72 degrees, instead of 72.8 degrees.
+Regarding the spanwise exit flow angle distribution in Fig. 7 (bottom), there is a tendency of the underestimation of about 1.0 deg at the midspan height.
+Therefore, in the optimization used in this paper, the design exit flow angle was set to 72 deg, instead of to 72.8 deg.